shczhen/docs/sql-statements/sql-statement-admin.md

 ---
-title: 管理者| TiDBSQLステートメントリファレンス
+title: ADMIN | TiDB SQL Statement Reference
-summary: TiDBデータベースでのADMINの使用法の概要。
+summary: An overview of the usage of ADMIN for the TiDB database.
 ---

 # 管理者 {#admin}